Kuan-Ru-Chiou/Inelestic-Magnetic-Tunneling-Junction/README.md

 # Inelestic-Magnetic-Tunneling-Junction

-## Abstract : We model the magnetic tunneling junction based on Fe/MgO/Fe structure for inelastic and elastic quantum transport problems.
-We observe that the optical phonon effect is more participated in the high bias condition, V > 0.4 ( see Fig. 1), which is consistent with the paper [https://ieeexplore.ieee.org/document/4294218].
+## Abstract :
+We model the magnetic tunneling junction based on Fe/MgO/Fe structure for inelastic and elastic quantum transport problems.
+We observe that the optical phonon effect is more participated in the high bias condition, V > 0.4 ( see Fig. 1), which is similar to the paper [https://ieeexplore.ieee.org/document/4294218].
 In addition, We also observe that the elecrons relax energy from the source to the drain transport due to the inelastic optical phonon effect  (see Fig.2).